Plastics are not going away on their own

 iCOUP is a collaboration of experts from all over the U.S.

 We are funded by the U.S. Department of Energy’s Office of Science, and we are an Energy Frontier Research Center.
-Our team is made up of scientists from Ames National Laboratory, Argonne National Laboratory, Cornell University, University of California Santa Barbara, Northwestern University, University of South Carolina, and the University of Illinois.
+Our team is made up of scientists from Ames National Laboratory, Argonne National Laboratory, Cornell University, University of California Santa Barbara, Northwestern University, University of South Carolina, University of Illinois, University of Florida, University of Southern California, and the University of Michigan.
 We combine knowledge and expertise in polymers, catalysis, materials, spectroscopy and scattering, and theory, creating a research team uniquely qualified to meet this global challenge.

 Learn more